sauravshekharsingh/todolist/README.md

 # todolist
-This is a simple ToDo List Application built on Node.js and MongoDB.
+Todo List Application built on Node.js, Express and MongoDB

 How to run this app?
 1) Clone the repository